-Kyle Sanna has performed with some of today’s greatest virtuosos, including Edgar Meyer, Yo-Yo Ma, and Chris Thile; with veterans of New York’s downtown scene such as Matt Darriau and Satoshi Takeishi; and with some of the greatest living interpreters of Irish music (Kevin Burke, Martin Hayes), and with many veterans of New York’s downtown experimental scene.
-Kyle Sanna’s arrangements have been performed by Germany’s SWR Orchestra, guitar icon Kaki King, Korean pop-superstar Rain, Jan Vogler (Sony Classical), Martin Hayes (NPR’s Performance Today), and Yo-Yo Ma (Grammy-winning release for Sony Classical, The Colbert Report).
-As a composer Kyle has received commissions from Beta Collide, Brooklyn Rider, The Knights, and flutist Alex Sopp.
+Kyle Sanna has collaborated with and performed alongside many of today’s greatest virtuosos (Edgar Meyer, Yo-Yo Ma, Chris Thile, Theodosii Spassov); with some of the greatest living interpreters of Irish music (Kevin Burke, Martin Hayes), and with many veterans of New York’s downtown experimental scene.
+Kyle Sanna’s arrangements have been performed by Germany’s SWR Orchestra, guitar icon Kaki King, Korean pop-superstar Rain, cellist Jan Vogler (for Sony Classical), Irish fiddler Martin Hayes (NPR’s Performance Today), and Yo-Yo Ma (2010 Grammy-winning release for Sony Classical, performance on The Colbert Report).
+As a composer, Kyle Sanna has received commissions from Beta Collide, Brooklyn Rider, The Knights, and flutist Alex Sopp.
 His work has been performed at the Oregon Bach Festival, Art Basel Miami Beach, and the International Symposium on Electronic Art.